securechain/securechain-wallet/README.md

 5. Copy "securechain-wallet/compile-db.sh" file to the db-4.8.30.NC folder and update the "MXE_PATH" environment variable in the file.

-6. Open a terminal and go to the same folder, then run the following command to perform static cross compilation by MXE:
+6. Open a terminal and go to the same folder, and then run the following command to perform static cross compilation by MXE:

 ```
 ./compile-db.sh